gibbitz/build-it/README.md

   │       │
   │       ├─ middleware (Redux Middlewares for modifying actions before they go to the Reducers) │       │   │
-  │       │   ├─ vpAPI (VideoPlatform API -- makes API calls from dispatched actions and dispatches further actions for Reducers)
-  │       │   │
+  │       │   ├─ dataServicesMiddleware (makes API calls from dispatched actions and dispatches further actions on success) │       │   │
-  │       │   ├─ vpLogic (VideoPlatform API -- )
-  │       │   │
-  │       │   ├─ vpRedirect (Watches router and redirects based on authentication status) │       │   │
-  │       │   └─ vpViewSynthesis (VideoPlatform API -- )
+  │       │   └─ applicationCacheMiddleware ( Manages singleton datastore not connected to react )
   │       │
   │       ├─ reducers (Redux Reducers -- segregation, again, encouraged)
   │       │